josephbeuysmum/Dertisch/README.md

 When a `Customer` is passed a `Waiter` object it is done so as a `WaiterForCustomer` as opposed to a fully functioning `Waiter`, meaning that a waiter cannot be made to `serve(...)` by its customer in the way it can be by its head chef.
 Conversely, a waiter's head chef has no access to its `carte` of dishes, whereas its customer does.

 ---

+The Roles in Dertisch
+---

+`D` is for The Maître D
+---

+The head waiter.
+The Maître D is classically a VIPER `routing`, which controls the addition and removal of `views` and manages relationships between customers, waiters, and head chefs.

+`E` is for Entrées
+---

+The dishes customers start with.
+Entrées initialise viewControllers with data and are classically VIPER `entities`, which are simple data objects.

+`R` is for Restaurant Staff
+---

+The waiting staff.
+Waiters are classically part VIPER `presenters` and part MVVM `viewModels` - ergo MVP `presenters` - which are given data by head chefs in order to populate and control views, whilst the Sommelier (the wine waiter) is classically a `proxy` which specifically provides multilingual support for text.

+`T` is for Tables
+---

+The physical tables at which customers are seated.
+Restaurant Tables are classically `viewControllers`, the screens the user sees.

+`I` is for Ingredients
+---

+The raw materials of any dish.
+Ingredients are classically `services`, which query APIs etc. for data.

+`S` is for Sous Chefs
+---

+The second-in-command chefs who take the ingredients and combine them into dishes.
+Sous Chefs are classically `proxies`, which get and set data internally.

+`C` is for Customers
+---

+The people ordering the food.
+Customers are classically users.

+`H` is for Head Chefs
+---

+The people who control the kitchen staff and the dishes.
+Head Chefs are classically VIPER `interactors`, which have access to specific sous chefs in order to create particular combinations of data.

+---

 An example interaction in Dertisch
 ---